zuti666/English/Harry Potter and the Sorcerer's Stone CHAPTER FIFTEEN.md

 Harry didn't sleep all night.
 He could hear Neville sobbing into his pillow for what seemed like hours.
 Harry couldn't think of anything to say to comfort him.
 He knew Neville, like himself, was dreading the dawn.
 What would happen when the rest of Gryffindor found out what they'd done?

 At first, Gryffindors passing the giant hourglasses that recorded the house points the next day thought there'd been a mistake.
 How could they suddenly have a hundred and fifty points fewer than yesterday?
-And then the story started to spread: Harry Potter, the famous Harry Potter, their hero of two Quidditch matches, had lo st them all those points, him and a couple of other stupid first years.
+And then the story started to spread: Harry Potter, the famous Harry Potter, their hero of two Quidditch matches, had lost them all those points, him and a couple of other stupid first years.

 From being one of the most popular and admired people at the school, Harry was suddenly the most hated.
 Even Ravenclaws and Hufflepuffs turned on him, because everyone had been longing to see Slytherin lose the house cup.
 Everywhere Harry went, people pointed and didn't trouble to lower their voices as they insulted him.
 Slytherins, on the other hand, clapped as he walked past them, whistling and cheering, "Thanks Potter, we owe you one!"